nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 #### Function

-Authentication establishes verifiable identity for the parties involved in a data exchange.
+Authentication establishes a verifiable identity for the parties involved in a data exchange.
 This specification covers authentication at three levels:

 - **Healthcare organisations** (data user and data holder), identified by URA and authenticated using a credential